BS-Laboratory/SIRE506/LocusZoom/manual.md

 ### [[Plot]]

-A [[Plot]] is an instance of LocusZoom, returned by the `populate()` method.
+ [[Plot]] is the main option in LocusZoom, using by the `populate()` method.
 A plot has a layout and various supported methods.

 ### [[Panel]]

-A [[Panel]] is a subdivided area of a plot.
-Panels contain graph features such as titles and axes, but not actual data.
-Panels occupy the full width the of the plot and are stacked vertically along the y-axis in the order they are added unless directed differently by their layouts.
+[[Panel]] is a subdivided area of a plot which contain graph features for example titles and axes.

 ### [[Data Layer]]

-A [[Data Layer]] is a layer within a panel for representing data.
-Data layers are stacked depth-wise along the z-axis in the other they are added unless directed differently by their layouts.
+ [[Data Layer]] is a layer within a panel for representing data.

 ### [[Dashboard]]

-A [[Dashboard]] is an HTML element that can contain information or user interface components relevant to a plot.
-Dashboards can be attached to the plot as a whole or to individual panels.
-They are described with their own layouts nested within the layouts of the parent plot or panel.
+[[Dashboard]] is an HTML element which contain information and user interface components relevant to a plot.
+Dashboards can be use to attach the plot as a whole or to individual panels.

 ### [[Legend]]

-A [[Legend]] is an SVG element belonging to a panel that annotated categories of data shown on the underlying data layers.
-Legends are described in general terms as a part of a panel's layout and the specific elements to appear in the legend are described by each of the panel's data layers.
+[[Legend]] is an SVG element in panel which present the categories of data shown on the underlying data layers.

 ## Top-level Library Methods